|

 Rascal

-and white boy who has been at the sanctuary since September 1996.
+white boy who came to live at the sanctuary in September 1996.
 We

 call him Rascal because of the touch of mischief in his beautiful,